Loading...

 npx nuxi@latest init nuxt3_mdc_starter

-Once the project is initialized, navigate to the porject root direcotry and start the development mode to verify successful installation, by executing the following commands:
+Once the project is initialized, navigate to the project root direcotry and start the development mode to verify successful installation:

 cd nuxt3_mdc_starter